AlphaEye420/DayZ-Modwork/Loading_Screen_Vanilla/readme.md

 Note: You should set your DayZ Tools Addon Builder Options (top text field) to ensure a good pack:
 *.emat;*.edds;*.ptc;*.c;*.imageset;*.layout;*.ogg;*.png;*.paa;*.rvmat;*.wrp;*.json
 ~~~
-#### To use this template follow all of these steps - match exactly correct or it will not work:

 Download the directory structure [from this link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FAlphaEye420%2FDayZ-Modwork%2Ftree%2Fmain%2FLoading_Screen_Vanilla) and make a copy of the structure into YourPBOName directory
 * 1. Open into an editor ALL of the files you created _(files other than your ogg and edds)_